SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 If the incoming reminder is an acceptable length, then we need to store the new reminder and its timestamp using a key derived from the current sender's address.
 Once that is done we increment the `reminder_count`.
 To get the address we use `deps.api.canonical_address` method and pass it the current sender from `env`.
 The result is stored in `sender_address`.
 We construct a `Reminder` struct and set the `content` to a `vec<u8>` representation of the reminder byte slice and the current block time, also from `env`.
 Keys in storage are byte sequences, so to use `sender_address` as a key we need to call `.as_slice().to_vec()`.
 We use `save` to write the new `Reminder` at this key.
 Finally, we update the config by incrementing `reminder_count`, overwrite it in storage, and set the `status` message.

 The return value of our function is a `StdResult<HandleResponse>`.
-The `msg` field in `HandleResponse` is a vector of `CosmosMsg`s which are actions that are taken after execution, and `log` is a vector of logging attributes as key-value pairs.
+The `msg` field in `HandleResponse` is a vector of `CosmosMsg`s which are actions taken after execution, and `log` is a vector of logging attributes as key-value pairs.
 For this contract we do not need those, and can simply return empty vectors for those two fields.
 We want to send our `HandleAnswer::Record` response back to the client in binary-encoded form so we pass it through the `to_binary` Cosmos SDK function.

 #### `try_read`

 The logic for handling a read function uses many of the same components.
 One difference from previous code is that we use the `may_load` function to read the `Reminder` from storage.
-This allows us to the handle situation where a sender tries to read a reminder and none exists on storage.
-We can send a message to that effect in `status` without sending an error message.
+This allows us to handle situations where a sender tries to read a reminder and none exists on storage.
+We can send a message in `status` without sending an error message.

 ```rust
 fn try_read<S: Storage, A: Api, Q: Querier>(